cabgithub/orbit/README.md

 # orbit
 Saturday, January 16, 2016
 - added touch events and reduced boundaries on x plane
 - tested on iPhone 6S Plus Safari

 Tuesday, January 12, 2016
-discrete time element controller, periodic function
 - tested in contemporary desktop versions of Chrome, Edge, Explorer, Safari, and Firefox
 - open the periodic_controller.html file in a browser
 - a periodic function generates coordinates for the orbiting element